Finding the Best Places to Retire Since 2006!

 Lakeland, Florida

-Nicknamed Swan City, Leafy Lakeland Has an Inviting Downtown, Reasonable Prices and a Lot of Lakes
+Nicknamed Swan City, Leafy Lakeland Has an Inviting Downtown, Somewhat Reasonable Prices and a Lot of Lakes

-Situated between Tampa and Orlando in central Florida, Lakeland (population 110,000) is in the middle of the state's coastal plain.
-With 38 named lakes within town borders, Lakeland has a soothing quality.
+Situated between Tampa and Orlando in central Florida, Lakeland (population 116,000) is in the middle of the state's coastal plain.
+With 38 named lakes within its borders, the town possesses a soothing quality.

 The city got its start in the 1880s when a man named Abraham Munn purchased 80 acres in what is now central Lakeland.
 He built a lavish hotel, the Tremont Hotel, and the railroad arrived soon after.
 By the mid-1890s, Lakeland was prospering as a transportation hub and agricultural center with strawberries and grapefruit becoming important local crops.